bxparks/AceTime/USER_GUIDE.md

 * `TimeZone::kTypeExtended`: utilizes a `ExtendedZoneProcessor` which can handle all zones in the TZ Database
-* `TimeZone::kTypeBasicManaged`: same as `kTypeBasic` but the `BasicZoneProcessor' is managed by the `ZoneManager
+* `TimeZone::kTypeBasicManaged`: same as `kTypeBasic` but the `BasicZoneProcessor` is managed by the `ZoneManager
-* `TimeZone::kTypeExtendedManaged`: same as `kTypeExtended` but the `ExtendedZoneProcessor' is managed by the `ZoneManager
+* `TimeZone::kTypeExtendedManaged`: same as `kTypeExtended` but the `ExtendedZoneProcessor` is managed by the `ZoneManager

 The class hierarchy of `TimeZone` is shown below, where the arrow means "is-subclass-of" and the diamond-line means "is-aggregation-of".
 This is an